-- active employment as a Chief Executive Officer, or a President, Chief Financial Officer, Senior Officer or General Manager (or a comparable position of responsibility) of a publicly traded company (or a significant private company) with sales and complexity comparable with Corn Products - international business experience - financial responsibility during career and financial literacy - general management experience during career - experience on publicly traded or significant private company boards - experience with corporate governance issues, and ideally, some background in the legal aspects of governance applicable to publicly traded companies - expertise that is useful to the company and complementary to the background and experience of other board members, so that an appropriate balance of skills and experience of the membership of the board can be achieved and maintained - contribution to board diversity in the broadest sense (age, gender, ethnicity, geography and personal experience) - an understanding of technologies pertinent to the company's businesses, production, marketing, finance, regulation and public policy
+- active employment as a Chief Executive Officer, or a President, Chief Financial Officer or General Manager (or a comparable position of responsibility) with reasonable expectations of becoming a CEO, of a publicly traded company (or a significant private company) with at least \$1 billion in sales, - international business experience, - financial responsibility during career and financial literacy, - general management experience during career, - experience on publicly traded or significant private company boards, - experience with corporate governance issues, and ideally, some background in the legal aspects of governance applicable to publicly traded companies, - contribution to board diversity, - not nearing or planning for retirement within the next five years and - active employment in a manufacturing or continuous process type industry, although past experience in a manufacturing or continuous process type industry or experience in other industries may be suitable as well.

 In addition to these minimum requirements and desired attributes, the Corporate Governance and Nominating Committee will also evaluate whether the candidates' skills and experience are complementary to the existing board members' skills and experience as well as the board's need for operational, management, financial, international, technological or other expertise and diversity in a broad sense.
 The search firm identifies and screens the candidates, performs reference checks, prepares a biography for each candidate for the Corporate Governance and Nominating Committee to review and assists in establishing interviews.
-The Corporate Governance and Nominating Committee to review and assists in establishing interviews.
-The Corporate Governance and Nominating Committee to the board to the board for nomination.
+The Corporate Governance and Nominating Committee members interview candidates that meet the criteria and select those that it will recommend to the board for nomination.
 The board considers the nominees and selects those who best suit the needs of the board for nomination or election to the board.
 The Corporate Governance and Nominating Committee and the board consider the composition of the entire board and the entire range of diversity in determining who best suits the needs of the board.
 We do not have a formal diversity policy, but we have historically had a diverse board.